cleitonsouza01/trade/README.rst

 - different occurrences can implement different processes
 - an occurrence may update the state of none or many subjects

-Extending the framework with market-specific rules and operations should be as simple as creating new types of subjects and occurrences.
+Extending the framework with market-specific rules and exotic operations should be as simple as creating new types of subjects and occurrences.

 You can try it `live <https://python-trade.appspot.com>`_.